Sam-Lambda/terra-defi-hackathon/README.md

 ## Description
-We are building an app for the anchor protocol that automatically manages your collatoral to prevent margin call
+We are building an app for the anchor protocol that automatically manages your collateral to prevent margin call

 - Anchor protocol
     - Allows users to deposit money and borrow money